 Thankfully, it is possible to create more balanced, subtle ears with a procedure called otoplasty, also known as cosmetic ear surgery.
-At Second To Creation, Dr. Machida performs otoplasty to resize overly large ears, pin back ears that simply stick out too much, or reconstruct ears suffering from noticeable deformities.
+At Second To Creation in Ontario, CA, Dr. Machida performs otoplasty to resize overly large ears, pin back ears that simply stick out too much, or reconstruct ears suffering from noticeable deformities.

 What Otoplasty Can Treat

 Many of the problems with an ill-proportioned ear stems from developmental problems.
 The ear is made up of a cartilaginous structure covered by a thin layer of skin, and sometimes the cartilage doesn’t develop properly, leading to ears that stick out, ears that cup in, or ears that are simply too big due to too much cartilage.

 Dr. Machida has a keen understanding of facial anatomy, and with otoplasty he can deftly reshape the skin and cartilage in the ear to create a more natural, balanced look.
 Ear surgery can fix: